Skip to main content

 set.add(4); //{1,2,3,4}

-Hence here Set performs almost the same with Array in adding element.
-How about removing?
+So Set performs roughly the same as Array when adding elements.
+What about removing?

 Remove element

-• One of the nice things that make Array so popular is because it provides a lot of different methods to remove an element, for example: Pop() — removes and returns the last element.
+• Array gives you several methods to remove an element: Pop() removes and returns the last element.
 This takes O(1).

 arr.pop(); //return 4, [5,6,1,2,3]

-Shift() — removes and return first element.
+Shift() removes and returns the first element.
 This takes O(n).

 arr.shift(); //return 5; [6,1,2,3]

-Splice(index, deleteCount) — remove a number deleteCount of element (s) starting from index.
+Splice(index, deleteCount) removes deleteCount elements starting from index.
 This can take up to O(n).

 arr.splice(0, 1); //[1,2,3]

-Delete(element) — remove a specific given element from Set.
+Delete(element) removes a specific given element from Set.

 set.delete(4); //{1,2,3}